mansam/fossbox/content/DaveSilver-thurs-times-the-charm.md

 Author: DaveSilver
 Tags: legacy, foss@rit
 Category: legacy
-Summary: So today we worked on getting our system working so that we would not have to ...
+Summary: So today we worked on getting our system working so that we would not have to refresh everything on screen every single frame.
+We were pretty successful.
+The problem we were having the past few days was essentially that, since we were using images, there was no built in functionality for having things move in layers.
+This meant that if you have an object moving on screen and a background image under it, the image will slowly start overwriting the background image until you re-write all of the b ...

 So today we worked on getting our system working so that we would not have to refresh everything on screen every single frame.
 We were pretty successful.